codesanook/Codesanook.SqlGenerator/README.md

 ## How to use Export-SqlQuery.ps1

 ## Clone the project (only for the first time)
-Lanuch PowerShell console with adminsitrator permission.
+Launch PowerShell console with administrator permission.
 CD to a folder that you want to store the project files.

 use git command